 She introduced herself and basically said, “Roy, do you know your wife is fooling around with a local builder here in Rio Rico?
 Everybody knows about it but you.”

 I was stunned!
 In fact, I was so shocked I immediately discounted it.
-The conversation was brief and this realtor provided no additional details—just the quick bombshell, we spoke briefly, and hung up.
+The conversation was brief and this realtor provided no additional details—just the quick bombshell, we spoke briefly, and the conversation ended.

 I have repeatedly stated in this blog (my “Divorce and PAS” section and other posts) that I’m a fool.
 This is a confirmed fact, and though I’m not proud of this debilitating deficiency in my character, it’s true; I have to live with the reality.
 And typical of my foolishness in dealing with my ex, I tried to find and focus on only the positive aspects of her character.

-What I should have done and now regret is my failure to investigate this report.
+What I should have done—and now regret—was to investigate this report.
 I should have written down this realtor’s name and number, and after thinking over the conversation when my mind cleared, called her back and sought more details.

-Maybe I would have confronted the builder, or asked this realtor for someone else who could verify her accusation.
+Maybe I would have confronted the builder, or asked this realtor for someone else who could verify and collaborate her accusation.
+What proof did she have for such a terrible and serious charge?
+Did she have pictures?
+Letters?
+Anything?
 But I didn’t, and this was a mistake on my part because it left gaping holes in an important part of the mystery of why my ex did the things she did.
-It left pieces of the puzzle with vital missing pieces.
+It left pieces of the puzzle with vital missing parts.

 Slowly, as the information began to settle in my mind, the little thought I gave it caused me to doubt whether or not one of our three daugther’s might actually be mine.
 And which one did I suspect?
 Aimie.